 In this section, we’ll carefully outline the methods needed to install a VPN on your PlayStation 4 without needing to use a personal computer.
-First of all, there are many different Virtual Private Network providers - hundreds in fact - so it’s important you choose one that is respected, trustworthy and suitable for your requirements.
-That means it should be made by a reputed company so there is no chance of being invaded or hacked, and a fast enough and secure enough VPN to fulfill its purposes.
+First of all, there are hundreds of different Virtual Private Network providers, so it’s important you choose one that is respected, trustworthy and suitable for your requirements.
+That means a reputed company should make it, so there is no chance of being invaded or hacked, and a fast enough and secure enough VPN to fulfill its purposes.

 If this means paying for a VPN, you should!

-So, here’s how you connect your router to a VPN (please make sure your router is VPN compatible before going ahead with this method).
+So, here’s how you connect your router to a VPN (please ensure your router is VPN-compatible before proceeding with this method).

-- Get signed up to your VPN service.
-With most providers this is a super seamless and quick process, requiring only minimal details, like email, name and password.
+- Get signed up for your VPN service.
+This is a seamless and quick process for most providers, requiring only minimal details, like email, name, and password.
 If you’re going with a reputed, premium VPN service, the payment process should be a monthly or annual subscription and should be very easy to set up.

 - Install the proper and appropriate firmware.
-Since most routers won’t just work with a Virtual Private Network from the go, it’s usually essential that you install a little extra firmware on your router so it can communicate with the VPN.
-Don’t worry, this is completely safe and the firmware is specially designed to be functional and easy to set up.
+Since most routers won’t just work with a Virtual Private Network from the go, it’s usually essential to install a little extra firmware on your router to communicate with the VPN.
+Don’t worry, this is completely safe, and the firmware is specially designed to be functional and easy to set up.
 Most usually, the firmware you’ll need is DD-WRT or Tomato.
-These are like extra or proxy operating systems which you can add to your router, allowing it to jump through some extra hoops and use a VPN.
+These are like extra or proxy operating systems that you can add to your router, allowing it to jump through some extra hoops and use a VPN.
 Find the relevant information online and follow the appropriate tutorials to get this up and running before proceeding to the next step.
-You can make a quick Google search to find out how!
+You can do a quick Google search to find out how!

 - Write down the information for your VPN’s server.
 To get your VPN running on your router, you’ll need a little bit of information about the server your Virtual Private Network is on.
 This varies from service provider to service provider.
 We won’t list all the factors you’ll need to note down here, but they include the server IP address, name, port, tunnel device, etc. You should run a quick Google search to find the articles/tutorials for your specific VPN provider.
 These will give you the appropriate details and can even guide you in setting up their VPN on your router firmware.

 - Input the info and get up and running!
 Finally, the last step for getting the VPN set up and functioning on your router is to input the correct information and activate the VPN connection on your internet.
-The way you do this depends on the firmware and VPN you’re using.
-If you installed the DD-WRT firmware, just head to Services > VPN and flick the toggle switch to enable!
-If you’re using a different firmware, please refer to the official documentation, both for the firmware and VPN service provider.
+The way you do, this depends on the firmware and VPN you’re using.
+If you installed the DD-WRT firmware, head to Services > VPN and flick the toggle switch to enable it!
+If you’re using a different firmware, please refer to the official documentation for the firmware and VPN service provider.
 With no time at all, you’ll have inputted the correct info and enabled the VPN on your home Wi-Fi!

 - Have fun!
 Now that the VPN is up and running on your router, all devices on your property will have their internet traffic routed through the Virtual Private Network.
-This means that when you play online on your PlayStation 4, it will effectively be using your VPN, and you should be able to access foreign servers, view, download and purchase region restricted content, and maintain a brilliant level of security against hackers and snoopers!
+This means that when you play online on your PlayStation 4, you will effectively be using your VPN.
+You should be able to access foreign servers, view, download, and purchase region-restricted content, and maintain a brilliant level of security against hackers and snoopers!

 Q: I can’t find where to enable VPN on the firmware I installed on my router!

-For this, you should refer to the articles or documentation of the specific firmware you installed on the router, and find where in the menus the VPN section is.
+For this, you should refer to the articles or documentation of the specific firmware you installed on the router and find the VPN section in the menus.
 You should also head to the menus of your VPN service provider and collect the relevant information you’ll need to enter on your router.
 Finally, don’t forget to make sure any switches involving OpenVPN or VPN connection are turned to “on” or “true”.

 Q: Can I disable the VPN on certain devices?